 Evgeny Gromov via iStock photo

-A primary goal of this study is to measure the time course of emotional responses on a millisecond-by-millisecond basis in people using both electroencephalogram (EEG) and functional magnetic resonance imaging (fMRI).
-A second goal of the study is to determine whether differences in response styles (i.e., negative and/or positive) are related to memory, cognition, coping with and history of stress, mental health, cognition, daily emotional experiences, response to reward, and biological markers of stress and immune health.
+A primary goal of this study is to measure the time course of emotional responses on a millisecond-by-millisecond basis in people using both electromyography (EMG) and functional magnetic resonance imaging (fMRI).
+A second goal of the study is to determine whether differences in response styles (i.e., negative and/or positive) are related to memory, cognition, coping with and history of stress, mental health, daily emotional experiences, response to reward, and biological markers of stress and immune health.

 This investigation of individual differences in affective chronometry has the potential to explain why certain individuals are vulnerable to mood disorders and why others are resilient, as well as identify the most critical processes to target with interventions.